The Natural Health Guide to Food Additives

 Diacetyl:

-Food Sources: Unsalted butters and flavorings.
+Food Sources: Unsalted butter and flavorings.

 Intended Purpose: A food enhancer designed to contribute a buttery taste and smell.